stain/s11.no/content/2021/phd/nanopub/index.md

 that a single server would only be responsible for one of the 14 kinds of queries.
 This server could then use an optimized data structure for exactly that kind of query and would only need to hold a fraction of the data.
-The queries could moreover be further compartmentalized based on publication date, for example each server instance just covering a single year.
+The `find_` queries could moreover be further compartmentalized based on publication date, for example each server instance just covering a single year.
 The LDF-based services could be distributed in a similar fashion, for example based on the predicate namespace.